 The Different Types of Clay Masks

-Clay masks differ by the actual clay in them - here are two common types that you’ve probably tried before without knowing.
+Clay masks differ by their actual clay - here are two common types you’ve probably tried before without knowing.

 This is what’s found in Australian clay masks.
 It’s one of the most common types of clay and is one of the gentler types of clay out there, so it’s a fantastic option for all skin types.